3. Make changes and deploy them#

 Dockerfile for Django

-projects, this includes an instruction to process the project’s
+applications, this includes an instruction to process the application’s

 requirements.in and at the end of it add a new line: